Weight loss in cats

 Always get in touch with your vet if you think your cat has lost weight.

-Consider taking out cat insurance as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.
+Consider taking out cat insurance as soon as you bring your cat home, before any signs of illness start.
+This will give you peace of mind that you have some financial support if they ever become unwell.

 Published: June 2020